openfed/AccessibilityCheck/README.markdown

 ### Building the auditor

-The BOSA Accessiblity Check auditor can be built using [node.js](https://nodejs.org/) and the Grunt tasker (http://gruntjs.com/).
+The BOSA Accessiblity Check auditor can be built using [node.js](https://nodejs.org/) and the [Grunt tasker](http://gruntjs.com/).
 It has been tested with the latest version of node.js (at time of writing: version 6.0) and Grunt, but should also work with recent earlier versions.